 The surface layer of enamel remains relatively

-intact as a result of the fact that, along with the process of demineralization, the process of remineralization is actively underway due to the components of saliva
+intact due to the fact that, along with the process of demineralization, the process of remineralization is actively underway due to the components of saliva

 Drying the tooth surface White carious spots become more clearly visible

-the surface zone of the lesion, water evaporates through the enlarged microspaces of the visible intact surface layer of the enamel, and at the same time its optical density changes
+in the superficial zone of the lesion, water evaporates through the enlarged microspaces of the visible intact surface layer of enamel, and at the same time its optical density changes

 Vital staining of tooth tissues

-When stained with 2% methylene blue solution, carious spots acquire a blue color of varying intensity.
-The surrounding spot is intact
+When stained with a 2% solution of methylene blue, carious spots acquire a blue color of varying intensity.
+Surrounding spot intact

 The possibility of dye penetration into the lesion is associated with partial demineralization

-the subsurface layer of enamel, which is accompanied by an increase in microspaces in the crystal structure of enamel prisms
+subsurface layer of enamel, which is accompanied by an increase in microspaces in the crystalline structure of enamel prisms

-The enamel-dentinal border and dentinal tubules with odontoblast processes are inaccessible to the stimulus
+The enamel-dentin border and dentinal tubules with processes of odontoblasts are inaccessible to the influence of the stimulus

-EDI EDI values within 2-6 μA The pulp is not involved in the process
+EDI EDI values are within 2-6 µA The pulp is not involved in the process

-Transillumination In an intact tooth, light evenly passes through the hard tissues, without giving a shadow.
+Transillumination In an intact tooth, light passes evenly through hard tissue without creating a shadow.

-The zone of carious lesions looks like dark spots with clear boundaries
+The carious lesion area looks like dark spots with clear boundaries

-When the light beam passes through the area
+When a light beam passes through an area

-destruction, the effect of quenching the luminescence of tissues is observed as a result of changes in their optical
+destruction, the effect of extinguishing the glow of tissues is observed as a result of changes in their optical

 density

 Table - 4.
-Data of physical examination of superficial caries
+Data from physical examination of superficial caries

 Superficial caries